 - How to maintain your equilibrium during your work day.

 - Ways to recommit to faithful self-care.

-Purchase includes life-time access to video content and downloadable pdf handout.
+Purchase includes access to video content (one year guaranteed) and downloadable pdf handout.

 *This course is eligible for 1.5 Yoga Alliance CE hours